QuantumGraphBuilder

 Notes

-• outputs_in_the_way must be populated with any intermediate or output datasets present in output_run, if output_run_exists (it can be ignored if output_run_exists is False).
-Note that the presence of such datasets is not automatically an error, even if clobber is `False, as these may be quanta that will be skipped.
+• quantum_graph_skeleton.QuantumGraphSkeleton.add_output_in_the_way must be used to associated existing outputs with output dataset nodes by querying output_run if output_run_exists is True.
+Note that the presence of such datasets is not automatically an error, even if clobber is False, as these may be quanta that will be skipped.

 Dataset types should never be components and should always use the “common” storage class definition in pipeline_graph.DatasetTypeNode (which is the data repository definition when the dataset type is registered).